Azure-Samples/functions-quickstart-powershell-azd/README.md

 1. From your HTTP test tool in a new terminal (or from your browser), call the HTTP GET endpoint: <http://localhost:7071/api/httpget>

 1. Test the HTTP POST trigger with a payload using your favorite secure HTTP test tool.
-This example uses the `Invoke-RestMethod` cmdlet in PowerShell with payload data from the [`testdata.json`](./src/functions/testdata.json) project file:
+This example runs from the `src` folder and uses the `Invoke-RestMethod` cmdlet in PowerShell with payload data from the [`testdata.json`](./src/functions/testdata.json) project file:

     ```powershell
     Invoke-RestMethod -Uri http://localhost:7071/api/httppost -Method Post -ContentType "application/json" -InFile "testdata.json"